byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 # Response to Reviewers: CPC initial submission

+Note, reviewer comments are included with responses in **bold** text.

 ## Reviewer 1

 This manuscript introduces “RadLib,” a C++ library to calculate absorption coefficients for use in radiative heat transfer calculations.
 The library has reasonable value to the research community, despite a few limitations in its scope and design.
 The library is self-contained (doesn’t have any external dependencies), which is convenient.